-Electric vehicle sales are growing at a rapid pace and these two competitors to Tesla have vastly different approaches, but which is a better investment?
+EV sales are growing rapidly and these two Tesla competitors have vastly different approaches, but is NIO or Nikola a better investment?

 NIO: Bull vs Bear Arguments

-NIO’s stock price is up over 1,100% year-to-date (YTD) and its revenue is up nearly 150% in Q3 2020, from the same time last year; vehicle sales are up over 145%, a new company record.
-The Chinese company will face tailwinds from government policy of having 50% of all new vehicle sales be “new-energy” vehicles by 2035 and the other half to be hybrids.
-That number was only 5% in 2019 and a tenfold increase will certainly benefit the company, for which analysts project revenue of nearly $11 billion next year.
+NIO’s stock price is up over 523% over the past 12 months and its revenue is up nearly 481% in Q1 2021.
+From the same time last year, vehicle sales are up over 489%, a fantastic achievement given the global chip shortage.
+The Chinese company will enjoy tailwinds from government policy of having 50% of all new vehicle sales be “new-energy” vehicles by 2035 and the other half to be hybrids.
+That number was only 5% in 2019 and such a large increase will certainly benefit the company.

 Nikola: Bull vs Bear Arguments